 Introduction

 Poland has become a hub for industrial and manufacturing jobs, attracting skilled workers from across the world.
 Among the most in-demand professionals are TIG welders, who play a crucial role in metal fabrication, automotive, and construction industries.
-This article explores job opportunities for TIG welders in Poland, the necessary qualifications, and the application process.
+This article explores job opportunities for skilled welders in Poland for foreigners, the necessary qualifications, and the application process.

 TIG welding (Tungsten Inert Gas welding) is a highly specialized skill required in multiple industries, including: